silverxpymaster/WifiHackBar/README.md

-# Wifihackbar - Wifi Hacking Tool
+# WifiHackBar - Wifi Hacking Tool

 **WIfihackbar** is a powerful Python-Flask-based WiFi hacking toolkit with a user-friendly web interface.
 Designed for cybersecurity professionals, ethical hackers, and penetration testers, this tool provides an all-in-one solution for WiFi network auditing and exploitation